chef-boneyard/chef-web-docs-2016/style_guide/source/style_guide.rst

 See the What it looks like as reST::

-   .. note:: this is a note.
+   .. note:: This is a note.

 What a note looks like after it's built:

-.. note:: this is a note.
+.. note:: This is a note.

 Warnings
 -----------------------------------------------------
 Use sparingly, so that when the user sees a warning it registers appropriately.
 A warning really should be a "Hey, if you do this, you might break your environment." type of situation.
 What it looks like as reST::

-   .. warning:: this is a warning.
+   .. warning:: This is a warning.

 What a warning looks like after it's built:

-.. warning:: this is a warning. if you do this, your hard drive will be deleted.
+.. warning:: This is a warning.

 Images
 =====================================================